 - The seat belts, the side air bags and curtain and rollover air bags are most effective when you are sitting well back and upright in the seat.
 The side air bag and curtain and rollover air bag inflate with great force.
 Do not allow anyone to place their hand, leg or face near the side air bag on the side of the seatback of the front seat or near the side roof rails.
-Do not allow anyone sitting in the front seats or rear outboard seats to extend their hand out of the window or lean against the door.
+Do not allow anvone sitting in the front seats or rear outboard seats to extend their hand out of the window or lean against the door.
 Some examples of dangerous riding positions are shown in the previous illustrations. - When sitting in the rear seat, do not hold onto the seatback of the front seat.
 If the side air bag inflates, you may be seriously injured.
 Be especially careful with children, who should always be properly restrained.
 Some examples of dangerous riding positions are shown in the illustrations. - Do not use seat covers on the front seatbacks.
-They may interfere with side air bag inflation. - 1-42 Safety Seats, seat belts and supplemental restraint system supplemental air bags
+They may interfere with side air bag inflation.

-- 1. Crash zone sensor - 2.
-Supplemental front-impact air bag modules - 3.
-Front seat-mounted side-impact supplemental air bag modules - 4.
+- 1. Crash zone sensor - Supplemental front-impact air bag modules - Front seat-mounted side-impact supplemental air bag modules - 4.
 Occupant classification sensor (pattern sensor) - 5.
-Occupant classification system control unit - 6.
-Roof-mounted curtain side-impact and rollover
+Occupant classification system control unit - Roof-mounted curtain side-impact and rollover supplemental air bags

-- 7. Roof-mounted curtain side-impact and rollover supplemental air bag inflators
+- Roof-mounted curtain side-impact and rollover supplemental air bag inflators

 - 8. Lap outer pretensioners

 - 9. Seat belt with pretensioners

 - 10. Satellite sensors

 - 11. Air bag Control Unit (ACU)